 Mr. Schmid holds an M.B.A and a Master of Science degree in Engineering from the University of Wisconsin – Madison.

-Mr. Suriano earned his Bachelor of Science in Electrical Engineering from Manhattan College.
+Mr. Suriano earned his bachelor’s in electrical engineering from Manhattan College.

 Tammy Kimble is a Human Resource leader with over 25 years of global experience as a business partner in multiple industries.
-She joined Plug Power as VP, Human Resources in 2019, having served SEFCU in a similar capacity since 2015.
+She joined Plug as Vice President of Human Resources in 2019, having served SEFCU in a similar capacity since 2015.
 Ms. Kimble’s specialties include organizational development, coaching, staffing, benefits, compensation, HRIS, succession planning/talent planning, mergers & acquisitions, and organizational transitions.
-Her prior career experience includes executive leadership roles at such companies as Bechtel Marine Propulsion Corporation, Momentive Performance Materials, Berkshire Bank, and a previous stint with Plug Power.
+Her prior career experience includes executive leadership roles at such companies as Bechtel Marine Propulsion Corporation, Momentive Performance Materials and Berkshire Bank.

-Ms. Kimble holds an MBA from Sage Graduate School (Concentration: Human Resources) as well as a BA from Siena College.
-She has served as an adjunct professor at The Sage Colleges, the Lally School of Business at RPI, and Siena College.
+Ms. Kimble holds an MBA with an emphasis in human resources from Sage Graduate School and a bachelor’s from Siena College.
+She has also served as an adjunct professor at The Sage Colleges, the Lally School of Business at RPI, and Siena College.

-Mr. Conway also serves as Vice President of Governmental Affairs.
-In this role, he advocates on energy issues, policies, legislation and regulations on the state, federal, national and international levels on behalf of Plug Power and the alternative energy sector.
+Mr. Conway also oversees governmental affairs.
+In this role, he advocates on energy issues, policies, legislation and regulations on the state, federal, national and international levels on behalf of Plug and the alternative energy sector.

-Prior to joining Plug Power, Mr. Conway spent four years as an Associate with Featherstonhaugh, Conway, Wiley & Clyne, LLP, where he concentrated in government relations, business and corporate law.
-Mr. Conway has more than 13 years of experience in general business, corporate real estate and government relations.
+Prior to joining Plug, Mr. Conway spent four years as an Associate with Featherstonhaugh, Conway, Wiley & Clyne, LLP, where he concentrated in government relations, business and corporate law.
+Mr. Conway has more than 20 years of experience in general business, corporate real estate and government relations.

 Mr. Conway holds a Juris Doctorate from the Boston University School of Law.
-He received a Bachelor of Arts degree in English from Colgate University.
+He received a bachelor’s in English from Colgate University.